ManuelPalermo/Dataset-analysis/README.md

 # Dataset-analysis
-Analysis of a Dataset (effects of insulin in skeletal muscle)
+Analysis of a Dataset (effects of insulin in skeletal muscle) in order to learn more about Pandas, Mathplotlib, Numpy, Sklearn libraries as well as some Machine Learning concepts, specially data loading, cleaning, processing and visualization, clustering and supervised learning.